Today a white woman got on the bus, and I was struck by her confidence.

 As some coworkers recently pointed out, I always will be.
 Even if I were to marry a native (as they have), even if I were to become fluent in the language (as some foreigners do), I still wouldn’t be fully embraced, because it all comes down to blood.

+I didn’t come to Korea in order to stick out like a sore thumb.
 It was just a side consequence of living here that I’ve generally endured and/or ignored.
 (And I haven’t always felt ostracized.
 I have also been genuinely and surprisingly embraced.)
+But today I feel thankful for the ways being an outsider has stretched me.

+When you are part of the majority, you take a lot of things for granted: being accepted, being comfortable, having your needs acknowledged and met.
+Even the opportunity to be anonymous is a privilege I didn’t recognize until it was taken from me.
 In Korea, I’ve been forced to face who I am and what I value.
 I’ve learned to find my approval outside of society’s standard.
 I have learned to go without backup, to be creative in communication, to persevere through frustration after frustration and wall after wall.
-And sometimes, I’ve learned to let go.
+And sometimes, I’ve had to learn to let go of what I want or thought I needed.

-a convenient way to sidestep the expectations and restrictions of living at home.
+Sometimes I have wondered if living abroad was a form of running away, a convenient way to sidestep the expectations and restrictions of living at home.
 Sometimes I have not given myself enough credit.

+Stepping into the unknown of moving to Korea was scary 6 years ago.
+(I had the stomach ulcers to prove it!)
+Every time I stepped out of my apartment, stepped onto a bus or crowded subway car, stepped into a bank or grocery store, I had to muster up strength.
 That habit of mustering up strength builds muscles over time, and I’m thankful for the muscles I’ve built the past 6 years.
 I’ve been stretched, I’ve been scared, I’ve been so tired I thought I would collapse, and I’ve learned that pushing through is not just about getting to the other side, it’s about finding out who you are.

-to sidestep social norms and bring fresh perspective.
+As an outsider, I have a unique freedom to sidestep social norms and bring fresh perspective.
 I can operate independently from the people around me precisely because I know I am not one of them.
-I can pick and choose which parts of the culture I embrace and which I modify.
+I can pick and choose which parts of the culture I embrace and which I adapt.

 But ultimately, my goal isn’t to separate myself from society, but rather to connect.
 I don’t want to just become a woman confident in her own skin, but one who makes life brighter for everyone around her.
 And as an outsider, I have unique opportunities every day to do just that.